 Joint Audit Committee

 The Committee is composed of four members that meet five times throughout the year in line with the recommendations of the Chartered Institute of Public Finance and Accountancy (CIPFA).
 The Committee provides an independent assurance function in respect of the arrangements for governance.
 This includes assurance on financial and non-financial performance where there is an implication for exposure to risk or where there may be a weakening of the internal control environment.
 The Committee is responsible for assurance on the overall adequacy of risk management arrangements and will oversee the financial reporting process.
 These are important roles that make a significant contribution to public assurance about the integrity and internal controls that are adhered to within these public offices.
+Terms of Reference for the committee were updated and approved on 22 November 2018.
 Standing Orders which regulate the business of the committee were approved on 14 December 2012.

 The arrangements for the Committee within the Commissioner’s wider audit framework is set out within an Internal Audit Charter.
 The Committee reviews its effectiveness on an annual basis against the CIPFA guidance for audit committees that includes specific reference to their role within the governance arrangements for policing.
 The outcome of the review can be viewed by clicking the links below.

 Meet the Committee

 Fiona comes to the OPCC with a strong public sector audit background.
 Having worked for the Audit Commission for more than 20 years in a variety of roles, including being appointed District Auditor, Fiona then went on to senior financial management and leadership roles.
 As well as being a member of the Joint Audit Committee Fiona has a portfolio of other appointments including working for the Local Government Association on setting up a successor body to the Audit Commission; sitting as an independent appointments panel member for the Judicial Appointment Commission; an accountant member of the Financial Reporting Council’s disciplinary panel and; chair of a local charity.